awsdocs/amazon-appstream2-developer-guide/doc_source/client-application-windows-user.md

 ### AppStream 2\.0 Client Connection Modes<a name="client-application-windows-connection-modes-user"></a>

 The AppStream 2\.0 client provides two connection modes: *Native application mode* and *classic mode*\.
 The connection mode that you choose determines the options that are available to you during application streaming, and how your streaming applications function and display\.
+In addition, **Desktop view** is also available, if your administrator has enabled it\.

 **Native application mode**